UltimaCodes/FoodPanddos/README.md

 3. Run the script:
 python Foodpanda.py

-4. Enter the password to authenticate and access the attack controls.
+4. Enter the password to authenticate and access the attack controls:
 The password is 'aswdfzxcbvbhgtyyn'

 **Note: Always use this tool responsibly and with proper authorization.**